// Power & Thermals

 Use nvpmodel -q to view the current profile, and use tegrastats to monitor temperatures, clocks, and power-related telemetry in real time.

-What is the performance penalty for using 5W mode?
+What is the performance penalty for using 7W mode (the lowest mode)?

-A common rule of thumb is ~30–50% lower throughput than 15W mode, but the exact impact depends on model architecture, precision (FP16/INT8), batch size, runtime (TensorRT vs framework), and whether the pipeline is compute-bound or memory-bound.
+There is no 5W mode on the Orin Nano — 7W is the lowest available.
+Compared to 15W, 7W mode typically delivers ~30–50% lower throughput, but the exact impact depends on model architecture, precision (FP16/INT8), batch size, runtime (TensorRT vs framework), and whether the pipeline is compute-bound or memory-bound.

 Can I use 7W mode with passive cooling?